Jaymelfah/wheel-wizard-api/README.md

 - Run 'rails s' to start the dev server
 > Read the documentation of the [API](http://localhost:3000/api-docs)

+### Tests

+To run the tests, execute the following command
+- Run 'rspec spec' to run all the tests.

 <p align="right"><a href="#readme-top">back to top</a></p>

 <!-- AUTHORS -->